IZIVIA/ocpp-toolkit/README.md

 # OCPP Toolkit

-This project aim is to provide a Kotlin library to perform OCPP (Open Charge Point Protocol - see https://www.openchargealliance.org/) operations.
+This project aim is to provide a Kotlin library to perform OCPP operations.
+For more information about OCPP (Open Charge Point Protocol), see https://www.openchargealliance.org/)

 ## Goal